How to Brine a Turkey: Easy Recipes for Brining

 Both wet brines and dry brines have their advantages and disadvantages.
 Both will take up refrigerator space, but the wet brine will take the most space since the bird has to be completely submerged.
 Below, I’ll cover the solution to that problem.

-In essence, a wet brine plumps up the bird with moisture.
-The turkey absorbs up to 40% more water in a wet brine.
+In essence, the wet brining process plumps up the bird with moisture.
+The turkey absorbs up to 40% more water in a wet brine than dry.
 The salt breaks down the muscle, allowing the water to penetrate into the meat and stay there while cooking.

 A wet brine ensures moist meat, to be sure.
-However, unfortunately, the flavor of the turkey may suffer.
+However, unfortunately, you may not get the most flavorful turkey.
 With a wet brine, you may be left with an overly moist but bland-tasting bird.
-One solution is to add more aromatics like bay leaves, garlic, peppercorns, whole spices, rosemary, and thyme.
+One solution is to add more herbs and spices: aromatics like bay leaves, garlic, peppercorns, whole spices, rosemary, and thyme.

-In a dry brine, the salt draws out the moisture, combines with it, and then penetrates back into the meat.
+In a dry brine, the salt draws out the juices, combines with them, and then penetrates back into the meat.
 A dry brine breaks down the muscle fiber and protein, allowing the moisture to stay in the bird during cooking.
 You will still need room in the refrigerator for the bird to brine, but usually not as much as if you were using a wet brine.

 Though a dry brine may not be quite as moist, it really packs in the flavor.